LGBluetooth/LGBluetooth/README.md

 2. Import "LGBluetooth.h"

+3. Star it on github!
+(It really makes sense)

-3. You are ready to go!
+4. You are ready to go!

 <h2>Usage</h2>